levseyd01/CITApp-Documentation/source/index.md

-# CIT App Documentation
+# CIT App (Super Admin)

-Welcome to the Documentation for the CIT App.
-This documentation is intended to provide a comprehensive guide to the CIT App and its features.
+Welcome to the documentation for the **Super Admin** version of the CIT App.
+See below to get started.

 ## Sections